Costpap/CostBot/.github/CONTRIBUTING.md

 ## What to remember when contributing

 With that out of the way, you can now make as many changes to the codebase as you wish!
-Please make sure to run `npx eslint .` and `npm run build` (or removing the `build` directory and running `npx tsc` after each change in order to make sure that there are no style or compiler errors.
-While there is a [GitHub Actions](https://github.com/Costpap/CostBot/actions/) workflow to ensure that there are no style or compiler errors, it's better to be safe than sorry.
-In addition to that, it is much more time-efficient and easier to fix problems as they appear, instead of having to do so after finishing and submitting a pull request.
-It is also highly recommended that you check any changes you make in Discord, as GitHub Actions is not perfect and errors can still manage to appear.
-If you have made changes to a command, be sure to run that command in order to be certain it works.
-If you have made changes to an event, you can use the `eval` command and run `client.emit('event name', User/GuildMember etc)` in order to make sure that the event actually works.
+Please make sure to run `npx eslint .` and `npm run build` (or removing the `build` directory and running `npx tsc` after each change) in order to make sure that there are no style or compiler errors.

+Moreover, any changes made to the bot itself and any of its commands or events should be tested thoroughly in Discord using a bot.
+Unlike code style and compiler errors, Continuous Integration **cannot** know if an interaction is going to resolve successfully or not.

+For your convenience, if you make any changes to events, you can test them using the `/eval` command and running `client.emit('eventName', User/GuildMember/etc)`

-### Code style
+### Code style & TS compiler errors

 Code style is automatically enforced by [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
 As mentioned above, you can run `npx eslint .` in a terminal or command prompt in order to make sure that everything is fine.
 If it gives you some errors, most of the time they can easily be fixed wih `npx eslint . --fix`.

-In conjunction with that, please also run `npx tsc` in order to make sure that there are no compiler errors.
-If there are, your IDE will most likely have a tooltip of some sorts to help you fix it.
+As this project is written in TypeScript, the TypeScript compiler is used in order to transpile the project and make it readable by Node.js.
+The TypeScript compiler can be ran using `npx tsc`.
+If it gives you errors, chances are your IDE will have a tooltip of some sorts to help you fix them.

 ### Typings